Jointly Doing the Right Thing Right

 At this point I want to remind us, as sometimes it seems like in some areas this is forgotten, that humanity – in a brief – more and more evolved based on collaborative concepts, on cooperation, on reciprocal support, exchange relationships and the like.
-Although, of course, these evolutionary steps were not for free, required huge efforts, comprimises, consent and trade offs – concentrating on the less phlebotomic aspects of history.
+Although, of course, these evolutionary steps were not for free, required huge efforts, compromises, consent and trade offs – concentrating on the less phlebotomic aspects of history.
 Nevertheless, we are endowed with these competences.
 We are gifted with these capabilities.
 Therefore, inter alia, we must use them at least by intelligence and some kind of virtue.
 Nevertheless this is not axiomatic, naturally, as a matter of course.
 It is a deliberate and active choice, a decision to action.
 The contrary is almost even more true, as there is a dilution and vaporization of co-creation principles visible.
 Anyways, we do have the capacity to turn visions into reality.
-Therefore, in many cases, there might be a perpetual negotiation process, from time to time even for once established routines – which is no bad thing.
+Therefore, in many cases, there might be a perpetual negotiation process.
+From time to time even for once established routines – which is not a bad thing.
 “The success of the human species is based on its ability to produce cultures” (Kruse 2013).

 What is the glue, the mastix, what are the lubricating agents?

 Cooperation, collaboration, co-creation or similar concepts.
 All of these are always based on the foundation of some kind of contract.
 Especially a social contract, that is of exceptional nature and an idea of reason.
-By implication or explicitly by design.
-And very often, those contracts seem to be some kind of negotiated again and again – obviously between persons that meet each other for the first time in order to act upon or with each other.
+Either by implication or explicitly by design.
+And very often, those contracts seem to be negotiated again and again – obviously between persons that meet each other for the first time in order to act upon or with each other.
 For now I would like to fade out some basic cultural differences, e.g. bowing or shaking of hands or different customal traditions (coming back later to a set of elements with regard to the latter).
-Apart from this I cannot provide a 100% complete view on multi-facetted human behavior.
-I am talking about basal but complex and somehow universal as well as crucial and thus constituent aspects of human joint actions.
+Apart from this I cannot provide a 100% complete and definite view on multi-facetted human behavior.
+I am talking about basal but complex and somehow universal as well as crucial and thus constituent aspects of joint actions.
 In order to do this, I want to distinguish the following contractual base concepts that contain the force of how actual contracts obligate or bind:

 What guarantees an adequate contract?